babashka/sci/doc/ai/adr/0014-cljs-js-codegen-tier.md

 jit-on `:advanced`, jit-off `:none`), ~450k differential fuzz programs (see Fuzzing below), full nbb ci:test, scittle CSP field test.

+Opt-outs: `js/globalThis.SCI_DISABLE_JIT = true` BEFORE loading sci skips the probe entirely (for consumers of compiled artifacts like scittle; also avoids the console violation a CSP page logs when the probe's Function construction is refused — browsers log that even inside try/catch).
+The `goog-define` stays as the compile-time switch for the jit-off CI leg, where it dead-code-eliminates under `:advanced`.

 ## Context

 On CLJS, SCI evaluates a tree of `NodeR` closures: every node eval is a